The Long, Uneasy Wait Is Over: Parties, Protests And Solemn Silence Greet Brexit

 By this reporter's very rough tally, NPR has run well over 1,000 pieces about Brexit -- both on air and online — since the U.K. shocked the world with its vote to leave the European Union more than 3 1/2 years ago.
 And not one of those stories could responsibly utter this simple, definitive statement: Brexit is happening today.

 Yet here we are, at long last.
-Come 11 p.m.
+As of 11 p.m.
 GMT (6 p.m.
-ET) Friday, the U.K. will shove off from the multinational bloc and its 27 remaining member states and, for the first time since 1973 (when it joined the predecessor European Economic Community), set off on its own — to a degree, at least.
+ET) Friday, the U.K. has shoved off from the multinational bloc and its 27 remaining member states and, for the first time since 1973 (when it joined the predecessor European Economic Community), set off on its own — to a degree, at least.

-As NPR's Frank Langfitt explained in this thorough primer, the deadline will not immediately halt the flow of people and goods between the divorced parties.
-Instead, it will usher in a transitional period through the end of the year, during which time Britons will enjoy many of the same rights as they did before the deadline, while British and European representatives continue to hash out the details of a permanent trade deal that so far has eluded them.
+As NPR's Frank Langfitt explained in this thorough primer, the deadline does not immediately halt the flow of people and goods between the divorced parties.
+Instead, it ushers in a transitional period through the end of the year, during which time Britons will enjoy many of the same rights as they did before the deadline, while British and European representatives continue to hash out the details of a permanent trade deal that so far has eluded them.

 Still, for a journey this fraught and winding, Friday has offered a massive milestone — one that politicians and residents on both sides of the English Channel marked in myriad ways, ranging from consternation to celebration.